tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Tokenization-API.md

     </creditCardTokenList>
 </creditCardTokenListResponse>
 ```

 {{< /tab >}}

 {{< /tabs >}}

-## Payments using Tokenization
+## Payments Using Tokenization

-For payments with credit card tokens, include the parameter `transaction.creditCardTokenId` replacing the information of the credit card.
-The following example shows the body of the request in a high level for a one-step flow, the details of the request are not provided.
+To process payments using credit card tokens, include the `transaction.creditCardTokenId` parameter instead of the full credit card details.
+The examples below provide a high-level view of a one-step payment request.

 {{% alert title="Note" color="info"%}}

-To process without CVV is necessary to send the parameter `creditCard.processWithoutCvv2` as true in the payment request and remove the parameter `creditCard.securityCode`.<br>
+To process payments without a CVV, set the `creditCard.processWithoutCvv2` parameter to `true` in the payment request and omit the `creditCard.securityCode` parameter.<br>
-By default, processing credit cards without security code is not enabled.
-If you want to enable this feature, contact your Sales representative.
+By default, processing payments without a CVV is disabled.
+To enable this feature, contact your sales representative.

 {{% /alert%}}

+### API Call

+The following examples show the request bodies.

-{{< tabs tabTotal="2" tabID="6" tabName1="JSON" tabName2="XML" >}}
+{{< tabs tabTotal="2" tabID="8" tabName1="JSON" tabName2="XML" >}}

 {{< tab tabNum="1" >}}

 <br>

-Request body:
+**Request Example:**

 ```JSON
 {
    "language": "es",